The man and the machine who actually rule Egypt.

 On Wednesday, 7 August 2013, Egypt's military-backed interim government said that international efforts to end the country's political standoff have failed.
 The Interim President Adly Mansour's office publicly stated, "The phase of diplomatic efforts has ended today."

 While in Egypt, Senator Graham said "We're here to help find an Egyptian solution to an Egyptian problem," with regards to their objective for being there.
-And while I applaud the efforts of all involved, the fact of the matter is that in the Arab World diplomacy fails.
-Well, that is, Western-style diplomacy fails.
+And while I applaud the efforts of all involved, the fact of the matter is that in the Arab World diplomacy fails

 To believe that will happen is as idiotic as believing that if a group of Ayatollahs from Iran came to the United States suggesting that America adopt an Iranian-style theocracy, the Iranian Ayatollahs would instantaneously be welcomed and embraced by the American populace with arms wide-open and outstretched hands.
 I highly doubt that would happen.